OpenVoiceOS/ovos-personal-backend/README.md

   uses [ovos-plugin-manager](https://github.com/OpenVoiceOS/OVOS-plugin-manager)
 - set wolfram alpha key for wolfram alpha proxy expected by official mycroft skill
 - set open weather map key for weather proxy expected by official mycroft skill
-- if record_wakewords is set, recordings can be found at `DATA_PATH/wakewords`
-- if record_utterances is set, recordings can be found at `DATA_PATH/utterances`

 ## Docker